gauenk/stnls/README.md

 - `iufold` is a batched version of Pytorch `unfold` that can operate on arbitrary rectangular regions.

-Batching across patches places an upper-bound on the memory consumption of any patch-based method, allowing patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to large batches (from 4 to 128).
+Batching across patches places an upper-bound on the memory consumption of any patch-based method.
+This allows patch-based methods to scale to huge image resolutions (from 256x256 to 5000x5000) and to large batches (from 4 to 128).

 Operating on arbitrary rectangular regions enables methods to be applied